kkoltun/dev_notes/java_persistence/database_basics/transactions.md

 Two mechanisms play important role here:
 * Undo log - in case a transaction needs to be rolled back.
 * Redo log - in case of a crash with some transactions not written to the disk yet.

+> Note that atomicity in the context of ACID is different than atomicity in multi-threaded programming.
+> If one thread executes an atomic operation, that means there is no way that another thread could see half-finished result of operation.
+> In the context of ACID, atomicity is *not* about concurrency.
+This is covered under the letter **I** for **isolation**.

 ---